-Allison Charapp, Preschool Director
+Allison Charapp, Education Director and Preschool Director

 The Charapp Family have been members of Kol Ami/Kol Shalom since 2002 when their two boys began attending the Daniel Rothman Religious School.
 Since then, both boys have celebrated their Bar Mitzvahs, and their family has embraced the Kol Shalom community.
 Allison has worked with the school board, assisted with planning for renovation of the school wing, and spearheaded several integral fundraising efforts.

 Allison has been a teacher for over 20 years and earned a Master’s degree in Education with a Bachelor’s degree in Theatre Design.
 Allison holds an Association Montessori International Elementary diploma and has Orton-Gillingham training in multi-sensory instruction.
 Beyond teaching the children at our religious school, Allison has developed education outreach for Volanz Aerospace (a STEM space science organization serving elementary children in Maryland), and has served as an education consultant for NASA.[...Select To Read More]